Social Security and Medicare Tax Rates and Benefit Amounts

 The Medicare portion of FICA tax has no TWB.
 All wages earned by employees are subject to Medicare tax and matched in equal shares by employers.
 An additional amount of Medicare tax must be withheld from the wages of certain high earners, but employers do not match this additional amount.

 To be eligible for Social Security benefits upon retirement, an employee must earn a certain amount each calendar quarter over a period of at least 10 years.
 This baseline amount is referred to as the quarter-of-coverage requirement.
 The SSA annually adjusts this amount for inflation, as well as the monthly amount of Social Security benefits retirees actually receive.

 Retired employees who begin to draw Social Security benefits and then return to work may have their benefits reduced depending on their age at retirement.
 Full retirement age - the age at which retirees can draw full monthly benefits - depends on a retiree's birth year.
 The amounts retirees can earn before seeing a reduction in benefits - the retirement earnings test amounts, are also inflation-adjusted annually.

 Employees who retire at full retirement age and then return to work lose $1 in benefits for every $3 they earn.
 This benefit reduction applies only to amounts earned in months occurring before they reach full retirement age.

-The following chart provides employers with a comparison of the current and prior year TWB, FICA tax rates and retirement benefit amounts.
+The following chart provides a two-year comparison of the Social Security TWB, FICA tax rates, and Social Security retirement benefit amounts.